-Electricity retailers who fail to meet emissions reduction don’t have a financial penalty on the first stage of recovering costs under reliability framework.
+Electricity retailers who fail to meet emissions reduction don’t have a financial penalty on the first stage of recovering costs under a reliability framework.
 The maximum fine is $100 million per breach.

 Retailers need to only worry about reliability obligation if the Australian Energy Market Operator (AEMO) forecasts that the Reliability Standard might not be met, starting ten years out.
 Reliability obligation can be triggered if retailers and energy users fail to fill a gap after seven years – three years out from a forecast breach.
 But before AEMO can do so, it must get a green light from the Australian Energy Regulator (or the Australian Energy Market Commission’s reliability panel).

 Big businesses are worried the system would force them to take on risk and cost of dealing with power shortfalls.

 We are keeping an open mind, but we do have some concerns that need to be sorted out,” said Andrew Richards, Chief of the Energy Users Association of Australia.

 The reaction to the NEG is exceptionally mixed, and it has received both strong support and dislike.
 Will this NEG benefit the whole nation?
 Let’s all find out soon.
 Here